CVE-2026-35015: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets

 Potential Impact

-Successful exploitation allows an authenticated attacker to execute arbitrary JavaScript in the context of a victim's browser session when they visit a maliciously crafted URL.
-This can lead to session hijacking, unauthorized actions on behalf of the victim, or other client-side impacts typical of reflected XSS vulnerabilities.
-The vulnerability requires user interaction and authentication, limiting its impact scope.
-There are no known active exploits reported.
+Successful exploitation allows an authenticated attacker to execute arbitrary JavaScript in the context of the victim's browser.
+This can lead to session hijacking, unauthorized actions on behalf of the user, or other client-side impacts typical of reflected XSS vulnerabilities.
+The vulnerability requires user interaction (clicking a malicious link) and authentication, limiting the attack scope.
+No known exploits in the wild have been reported.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, users should avoid clicking on untrusted or suspicious URLs containing the_ticket parameter.
-Implementing web application firewall (WAF) rules to detect and block suspicious input patterns may provide temporary mitigation.
-Review application code to ensure proper input sanitization and output encoding for JavaScript contexts.
+Until an official fix is available, users should avoid clicking suspicious links containing the_ticket parameter.
+Administrators should monitor for updates from the vendor regarding patches or mitigations.
+No official remediation or temporary fix is currently documented.

 CVE-2026-35015: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in openises tickets